mkijowski/hackin2020/walkthrough/README.md

 ## Userland

 ### What is Running on the System?
-*Is there a file that autoexecutes when a device is plugged in?
+*Is there a file that auto executes when a device is plugged in?
 Is there a device manager or rules that provides this functionality?
 Provide the absolute path, including filename.*

 Poking around in `/etc/udev/rules.d/` yielded results!